danluca/arduino-lightfx/README.md

 The target board is an [Arduino Nano RP 2040 Connect](https://docs.arduino.cc/hardware/nano-rp2040-connect) feature packed and powerful in a small package - built around dual core Raspberry Pi 2040 microcontroller.
 It sports a Wi-Fi module that has been leveraged to host a little web-server to aid in configuring the light effects.

-The Nano RP2040 board has a built-in PDM microphone, which has been enabled as a source of entropy for the random number generator - the PDM library takes about 25-30% of the board's available RAM (264kB) for the audio signal processing.
+The Nano RP2040 board has a built-in PDM microphone, which has been enabled as a source of entropy for the random number generator - the PDM library takes about 20% of the board's available RAM (264kB) for the audio signal processing.
+Overall, this program uses about 40% of the available RAM - the other 20% are consumed by the OS, FastLED and light effects data.

 PIO availability helps a lot with [FastLED](https://github.com/FastLED/FastLED) library performance and effects consistent timings - creating and outputting the PWM signal for controlling the LEDs does not take main CPU cycles and is handled in the background.

+The RP2040 chip overall computing power (two ARM cores @ 133MHz) and RAM are leveraged by the design in engaging features that might be challenging for a lesser configuration:
+* multithreading
+* regular expression matching
+* array manipulation
+* sound processing
+* complex math
+* file system
+* web connectivity
+  * web server, JSON REST API
+  * NTP connection for time sync

+Note the code is not designed with portability in mind - quite the opposite, it targets Nano RP2040 board and its resources specifically.
+This avoids code & design complexity and employs a good amount of power reserve for other tasks or more complex lighting effects.
+It is acknowledged that it sacrifices portability.

 ## Design
 The system is designed as a platform that hosts a number of light effects, has awareness of time and holiday in effect, and changes the current light effect on few criteria.